ipfabric/docs/docs/platform_first_steps/02-ipf_cli_config.md

 ---
-description: This page explains what parameters can be configured in the First Boot Wizard when the IP Fabric appliance is started for the first time.
+description: This page explains what parameters can be configured in IPF CLI Config when the IP Fabric appliance is started for the first time.
 ---

-# First Boot Wizard
+# IPF CLI Config

-The **First Boot Wizard** starts when the IP Fabric appliance is run for the first time and configures basic system parameters:
+**IPF CLI Config** starts when the IP Fabric appliance is run for the first time and configures basic system parameters:

 1. Assign hostname.
 2. Assign domain name.